Course Outline

 2 vSphere and Virtualization Overview

-• Explain fundamental virtualization concepts
+• Explain fundamental virtualization concepts for government operations

 • Describe the role of vSphere in software-defined data centers and cloud infrastructure for government